bnb-chain/BEPs/BEP7.md

 #### 6.2.1 Issue token

+This can be performed only when the following conditions are satisfied:

+1. Performance is the collection owner.

+2. The amount of the minted tokens on the collections has not exceeded the total supply of the collection.

 Issuing token is to create a new non-fungible token on Binance Chain.
 The new non-fungible token represents ownership of something new, and can also peg to existing tokens from any other blockchains.

 **Data Structure for Issue Operation**: A data structure is needed to represent the new token: